Welcome home, poet.

 Guidelines:

-• We welcome simultaneous submissions, but please notify us immediately if your work is accepted elsewhere.
+• We accept simultaneous submissions, but please notify us if your work is accepted elsewhere.

 Editorial Feedback Option: